 2. Most Durable Welding Shirt for Men

-- Classic work shirt with a comfortable and relaxed fit
+- Classic long sleeve work shirt with a comfortable and relaxed fit

 - Designed to self-extinguish to help prevent or reduce the severity of burn injuries

 - This fire resistant 100% cotton work shirt is built to last and keep you safe on the job